 Academic Days at Robie House

 The Robie House may be reserved by professors and educators for a class lecture, tour, sketching session, or other educational activity.
 Must be prearranged through Group Tours.
+Available Tuesdays and Wednesdays only.

 Tour of The Rookery